Block paving guide

 River Cobble Paving

 Historically, river cobbles were used to create paved surfaces.
-They were a cheap and readily available source of materials that could be collected from local rives and streams, and did not require to be cut or dressed like setts.
+They were a cheap and readily available source of materials that could be collected from local rivers and streams, and did not require to be cut or dressed like setts.

 Their round smooth surfaces (the result of physical erosion in flowing bodies of water) means there are no sharp or jagged edges to cut a foot (or hoof).
 They could cope with high traffic from carriages and horses.
 Consequently, river cobbles were widely used to pave streets, carriageways and driveways, footpaths and gardens.